 One of the things I love most is hearing that he and Shatner really are lifelong friends, especially since their TV and movie friendship is one of the most awesome things I’ve ever seen.

 All about James Doohan, aka Montgomery Scott

 Doohan is the member of this trio who has, unfortunately, passed away.
-He was born March 3, 1920, and died July 20, 2005, a couple of years before Sarah started watching him portray the always-competent engineer Montgomery Scott.
+He was born March 3, 1920, and died July 20, 2005, a couple of years before Ashar started watching him portray the always-competent engineer Montgomery Scott.
 (Interestingly, Doohan’s middle name was Montgomery, and he chose the name Montgomery Scott for his character after his grandfather.)

 Like Shatner, Doohan was born in Canada, and in fact served in the Royal Canadian Artillery during World War II, and was shot six times storming Juno Beach on D-Day.
 (Unfortunately, he was shot by a fellow Canadian!)
 He survived, but his right middle finger was amputated, which he concealed all during his acting career.

 Though his noted “Scottish” accent as Scotty is perhaps one of the most famous of all time, Doohan actually had a talent for many accents and went over them with creator Gene Roddenberry to find the right one for the part.

 Interestingly, for a long time, Doohan did not get along well with Shatner in real life, even being quoted as saying “I like Captain Kirk, but I can’t say that I’m very fond of Bill.”
 Before his death, though, the two did appear together on more amiable terms.